Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/change_movement.md

 Some values even work when negative, though that gets weird.

-There are also animation variables in `init.gml`, though they're probably less interesting to play with.
+`init.gml` also has animation variables, though they're probably less interesting to play with.

 A lot of a character's balance and feeling comes from their movement controls, so you'll be able to get a lot of value from tuning these.